-- To understand the theory of organization design. - To learn administrative techniques for managing an organization. - To practice presenting virtually and to improve your virtual presentation style. - To grow experience working in virtual teams. - To prepare polished reports that communicate clearly, directly, and intelligently. - To improve your ability to deconstruct and discuss business cases. - To develop skills in contributing to virtual group discussions.
+- To understand the theory of organization design. - To learn administrative techniques for managing an organization. - To practice presenting and facilitating virtually. - To grow experience working in virtual teams. - To prepare polished reports that communicate clearly, directly, succinctly and intelligently. - To improve your ability to deconstruct and discuss business cases. - To develop skills in contributing to virtual group discussions by sharing with, and learning from, the participants in this class.